 The Group Remuneration Policy sets out the remuneration philosophy, principles and frameworks that apply to all controlled entities of the Group.
 This includes all executives and employees on individual contracts; all employees covered by collective agreements; and all executive and non-executive directors on the CBA Board and the board of any majority owned Group subsidiaries (including offshore entities).

-The Committee has reviewed the Group's risk and remuneration structures and identifies the following types of roles as senior managers and material risk takers of the CBA Group for the 2013 financial year.
-This approach is aligned to the definitions provided in paragraph 17 of APS 330.
+The Committee has reviewed the Group's risk and remuneration structures and identifies the following types of roles as senior managers and material risk takers of the Group for the 2014 financial year for the purposes of APS 330.